-A written letter and a follow-up phone call is the best way to give notice, but check your lease for details.
-Your letter will need to include your address and unit number, the date of the letter, the address of your complex, your intention to leave, the date you intend to move, if that concludes your lease or if you are making arrangments for another tenant until it ends, and a request for knowing about your deposit.
+A written letter and follow-up phone call is generally best, but check your lease for details.
+Your letter will need to include your address and unit number, the name of your landlord/management company, the date of the letter, your intention to leave, the date you intend to move, if that concludes your lease or if you are arranging for another tenant until it ends, and a request for knowing about your deposit.

-Be sure to have all roommates on the lease sign the letter, and provide a forwarding address for each of you, as well as an address to which the security deposit can be sent.
+Be sure to have all roommates on the lease sign the letter, and provide a forwarding address for each of you, as well as an address to send the security deposit to.

 Have proof you delivered your notice